MariamElnady/FEEMwork/README.md

 * temporal trend analysis
 * alum dose optimization

-Visualization methods such as boxplots, line plots, and time series analysis can help identify trends and variability between treatment conditions.
+Visualization methods such as boxplots and line plots can help identify trends and variability between treatment conditions.

 ---